Tadhi/FSND-Coffee-Shop-Project-3/README.md

 > This project was completed as part of the course requirements of Udacity's Full Stack Developer Nanodegree certification.

+> Udacity has decided to open a new digitally enabled cafe for students to order drinks, socialize, and study hard.
+But they need help setting up their menu experience.
+To create a full stack drink menu application

 The application must: